petersenjoern/WindowsPowerShell/README.md

 # Getting Started
 1. Setup

-    - Before powershell.exe runs, the file named $profile must exist to configure your environments To achieve this, follow the following commands:
+    - Clone the repo to the following location:

         ```
         cd ${Env:USERPROFILE}\Documents